timewave-computer/neutron-cross-chain-vault-deployment/strategies/usdc/deploy/README.md

 # Deploy instructions

-1. If the wasm blobs are not uploaded, run the `neutron_upload.rs` script which will upload all contracts in /packages/src/contracts/cw and output the code ids in `neutron_code_ids.toml`.
+1. If the wasm blobs are not uploaded, run `just neutron-upload`.
+This will upload all contracts in /packages/src/contracts/cw and output the code ids in `neutron_code_ids.toml`.
 This file will be used to instantiate the contracts.

 2. Fill in all the information in `neutron.toml` except the coprocessor app fields at the end and run the `neutron_deploy.rs` script which will instantiate all the contracts.
 After everything is deployed, we have to create a forwarding account on noble that will automatically transfer the USDC from noble to our neutron deposit account.
 This can be done like this: